 Remuneration plays a significant role in attracting and retaining talent whose contribution in the Bank's results is deemed critical.
-Remuneration mechanisms incorporate principles that take into account employees' skills and performance while supporting at the same time long-term business objectives.
+Remuneration mechanisms incorporate principles that take into account employees' skills and performance while supporting at the same time long term business objectives and are consistent with the principle of equal pay for male, female and diverse employees for equal work or work of equal value in line with point 65 of Article 3(1) of Directive 2013/36/EU and Article 157 TFEU.
+Any form of discrimination, based on gender or otherwise is not tolerated. -

-The Bank has developed a remuneration framework that is based on total remuneration ranges that differ among hierarchical levels and nature of business.
+The Bank has developed a remuneration framework that is based on total remuneration ranges that differ among hierarchical levels and nature of business and on the basis of a gender neutrality, including identified employees.
 Total remuneration ranges are reviewed annually taking into consideration market trends and current legal requirements.
 To this end, data from Compensation and Benefits Surveys, provided from external consultants, is used as benchmark.